-Course Name: Internal Security Strategies Course Code: MASI 609 Credit hours: 3 Description:
+Course Name: Internal Security Strategies

 The course analyzes, examines, and assesses internal security strategies employed by the GCC and MENA countries.
 It builds upon the completion of MASI 603 and MASI 604.
 Upon completion of the current course, with all required elective courses, it will lead to the thesis.
 The course provides a robust examination, analysis and solution development through effective security and intelligence led strategies, to counter and prevent threats and counter challenges.
 The course also utilizes comparative analysis of the strategies utilized by other countries outside of the MENA region to find examples appropriate to adoption.